InftyAI/llmaz/docs/proposals/376-metric-aggregagor/README.md

 know that this has succeeded?
 -->

-- A simple implementation with random selector plugin
+- A simple implementation with least busy scheduling algorithm
 - Extensible with different consumers in the cluster, like the Lora autoscaler or the ai gateway
 - Metrics visualization support, like Grafana
 - Metric management support, especially the gc policy